String Sound Synthesis

 String synthesis has been the subject of a lot of research.
 In its simplest form, one can model the displacement of a taut string by means of the 1D wave equation.
-Direct numerical simulation can be employed to simulate a class of phenomena not included in the wave equation alone.
-Typical examples includes nonlinear contact and collision forces, as well as large geometrical stretching.
-In the video, a colliding mass (a finger, or a pick) sets a string into motion.
-Notice the presence of the rigid curved barrier underneath.
-The blue and red squares are movable pickups, and incredibly organic simulations can be realised.
-Listen to the example here below ...
+Direct numerical simulation can be employed to simulate phenomena not included in the wave equation alone, such as nonlinear contact and collision forces, as well as large geometrical stretching.

 Bouncing sphere colliding with a string.
-The string collides as well with a barrier underneath.
+The string also collides with a barrier underneath.

 Bouncing Sphere

 A nonlinear string model yields realistic and organic sound synthesis.
-Here are examples including two stiff strings connected together nonlinearly.
-The string-plate system is also pretty interesting.
+Here are examples of two stiff strings connected nonlinearly, as well as a string-plate system that showcases similar phenomena.

 String-String 1